Ssnnee/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 ./script_name.js
 ```

-## Files
-./0-javascript_is_amazing.js a script that prints "JavaScript is amazing"

 ### Note
 The `#!/usr/bin/node` in the first line of all files is called shebang or
 hashbang.
 It is used in Unix-like operating systems (such as Linux) to